vinipsmaker/gsoc2014-boost/README.md

 not sure if it's possible to support them all within the GSoC timeframe and I need to study a bit further to check that.
-If ASIO can help me enough, then I think it'll be possible to implement them all, but if not, I want at least to make sure that more models can be supported in the future without API breaks.
+If ASIO can help me enough, then I think it'll be possible to implement them all, but if not, I want at least to make sure that more models can be supported in the future without API breakage.

 ## Extra features